MichaIng/DietPi-Docs/docs/software/social.md

     - Database Host = `localhost`
     - Table Prefix = `wp_`

-## Image Gallery
+## Single File PHP Gallery

-*Image Gallery* allows you to host and browse your images from a web interface.
+*Single File PHP Gallery* allows you to host and browse your images from a web interface.

 Also Installs: